 All applicants seeking admission to the licensed practical nursing program are required to:

-- Submit completed practical nursing application and all associated documents, which can be found on the website at http://www.pierpont.edu/ac/programs/licensed-practical-nursing at the bottom of the page.
+- Submit completed practical nursing application and all associated documents.
 Applicants who are not admitted must reapply if they wish to be considered for the next academic year.

 An impartial scoring system is used to rank applicants applying to the practical nursing program.
-The evaluation process considers Test of Essential Academic Skills (TEAS test) scores; high school or college grade point average or GED scores; personal references and experience in the health care field.
+The evaluation process considers Test of Essential Academic Skills (TEAS test) scores; high school or college grade point average or GED scores.
 The highest scoring applicants will be offered admission into the program.

 To progress in the practical nursing program a student must receive a grade of “C” or higher in each nursing and required support course.
 Failure to meet this requirement will result in a student being dismissed from the program.
-A student may request readmission to the program according to the readmission policy, which can be found in the licensed practical nursing handbook which can be found on the website at: http://www.pierpont.edu/ac/programs/licensed-practical-nursing at the bottom of the page.
+A student may request readmission to the program according to the readmission policy, which can be found in the licensed practical nursing handbook which can be found at the bottom of this page.
 To graduate from the practical nursing program a student must have a grade of “C” or above in every nursing course and a cumulative 2.0 grade point average.

 The licensed practical nursing program is accredited by the West Virginia Board of Examiners for Licensed Practical Nurses.
 Graduates of the licensed practical nursing program are eligible to take the National Council Licensing Examination for Practical Nurses (NCLEX-PN) for licensure as a licensed practical nurse.
 For licensure in the State of West Virginia, candidates must meet the following legal requirements as stated in the West Virginia Code.
 These conditions include: